Community & Low Cost Housing - Catalyst Foundation

 The South Australia Government’s website contains information on housing options including a range of resources on rental accommodation.

-Homeless Connect SA(formerly Homelessness Gateway Service and Youth Gateway)provides 24/7 state-wide telephone service for anyone experiencing homelessness in South Australia.
+Homeless Connect SA provides 24/7 state-wide telephone service for anyone experiencing homelessness in South Australia.
 Available anytime as a free call to help you find information and a direct referral into homelessness services.

-RentRight SA(formerly Tenants Information and Advocacy Service – TIAS)is a free, independent service provided by SYC Ltd, helping people maintain their tenancies in private rental, community housing or public housing (e.g. if facing eviction).
+RentRight SA is a free, independent service provided by SYC Ltd, helping people maintain their tenancies in private rental, community housing or public housing (e.g. if facing eviction).

 People who are registered with the National Disability Insurance Scheme (NDIS) may receive assistance to live independently.
 This may include home modifications to the participant’s home.
 The NDIS will only fund Specialist Disability Accommodation (SDA) for a participant with extreme functional impairment or very high support need.